 However, by the time people reach their late 30s, their circle of friends shrunk.
 For example, the average 39-year-old woman talks to 15 people per month, while her male counterpart only contacts 12.

 After men and women hit their friendship peak, they start losing contact with people as relationships, children and careers start to put pressure on their time.
 In fact, the data showed that from ages 45 to 55, friendship levels out to between 12 and 15 people, with women still having more contacts than men.

 “As life throws more responsibilities on our plates, it’s common for friendships to be put on the back burner.
 However, it’s important to surround yourself with people who meet your emotional and spiritual needs.
-Even though you may feel stretched for time, the investment that you make to friends who matter the most to you will be worth it,” says Ahsan.
+Even though you may feel stretched for time, the investment you make to friends who matter the most to you will be worth it,” says Dr. Ahsan.

-Dr. Ahsan suggests the following tips to make new friends at any age:
+She suggests the following tips to make new friends at any age:

 - Volunteer – meet people who are passionate about the same things as you and do something good for society at the same time.

 - Share your favorite hobby – join a craft club at the public library, a local garden club or take a photography class at the community college.